vibe-project/vibe-project.github.io/documentation/0.1.0-SNAPSHOT/atmosphere2.md

 ---

 # Atmosphere 2
-`wes-atmosphere2` module integrates wes application with the [Atmosphere 2](https://github.com/atmosphere/atmosphere/) which makes the application run on most servlet containers that support the Servlet Specification 2.3.
+This bridge integrates wes application with the [Atmosphere 2](https://github.com/atmosphere/atmosphere/) which makes the application run on most servlet containers that support the Servlet Specification 2.3.

 That being said, this module requires Servlet 3.1 containers.
+If you want to use Atmosphere 2 with containers implementing Servlet 2.3, check Atmosphere supports that container and open a feature request.

 ## Install
-With Atmosphere, you can write a web application, a war project in Maven.
+With Atmosphere, you can write a traditional Java web application, a war project in Maven.
 Add the following dependency to your pom.xml or include it on your classpath.

 ```xml
 <dependency>